Need help dealing with violent or distressing online content? Learn more

 Some products are designed to be installed on each device.
 Others use special hardware in conjunction with your wi-fi router.
 Some are accredited under the Family Friendly Filters scheme.

-They tend to operate as a subscription service, with pricing tiers aligned with numbers of devices.
-Compatibility with macOS and iOS can vary and some offer free versions for basic protection on a limited number of devices.
-To find a filter that is right for you search online using terms like ‘internet filters’ or ‘family filters’ and check out review sites.
+They tend to operate as a subscription service, with pricing tiers aligned with numbers of devices: some offer free versions for basic protection on a limited number of devices.
+Compatibility with macOS and iOS can vary.
+To find a filter that is right for you, search online using terms like ‘internet filters’ or ‘family filters’ and check out review sites.

 Google Family Link